computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Two Definitions, One Distinction.
 -----
 ![screen shot 2018-03-13 at 00 41 04](https://user-images.githubusercontent.com/28285201/37323429-34f25cee-265a-11e8-8bda-55e0ed3be51f.png)

-Two images call to mind the face of 1999.

-One is of Chloe Sevigny, the face of the multitude.
-The other is the face of Seattle.

-In the iconic Art Club 2000 images, strains of kids languidly occupy a living room setting and from there disappear into the streets of the mall.

 ```
 One town's very like another
 When your head's down over your pieces, brother